Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Modeling

 For the creation of our CNN, we used different layers of convolutions, max pooling and dense layer for class prediction.
-We inspired ourselves from the VGG-architecture: Very Deep Convolutional Networks for Large-Scale Image Recognition (https://arxiv.org/abs/1409.1556).
+We inspired ourselves from the VGG-architecture and here is the link from the paper:

+Very Deep Convolutional Networks for Large-Scale Image Recognition: (https://arxiv.org/abs/1409.1556)

-The important points from this architecture are:
+The most important points from this architecture are:
-- The great number of convolution stacks, comprising convolutions layers with a small kernel.
+- The great number of convolution stacks, comprising convolutions layers with a small (3x3) kernel .
 - A stride of 1 with padding set to 'same', in order to keep the same resolution between convolution layers.
-- Max Pooling layers with a size of (2,2).
+- Max Pooling layers with a size of (2x2).

-For compilation of our model, we used the standard Adam optimizer, the categorical cross-entropy loss function which is great for classification, and the accuracy metric for evaluation of our model.
+For compilation of our model, we used the standard *Adam* optimizer, the *categorical cross-entropy* loss function which is great for classification, and the *accuracy* metric for evaluation of our model.

 The summary of the model is then displayed thanks to the tensorflow method in order to visualize our architecture.
 We have, in total, around half a million parameters in our model.